-- 8.1 The person with responsibility for the overview and yearly evaluation of this policy is the Head of School.
+- 8.1 The person with responsibility for the overview and yearly evaluation of this policy is the Assistant Headteacher Academic.
 However, all staff are responsible for ensuring this policy is implemented and acted on. - 8.2 When evaluating the use and impact of this policy, our school leaders will evaluate the extent to which there is evidence of a curriculum which: - Fulfils the aims of the school; - Embeds aspiration, attributes and the expectation to achieve high standards and high rates of progress; and - Provides engagement and excitement for learning.

-Ownership and consultation Document sponsor (role) Group Director of Education Document author (name) Karen Nicholson, ADE Consultation - May 2017 Consultation with the following schools: Long Close School, Charterhouse Square School, Quinton House School, El Limonar Murcia, Cumnor Boys' School, Downsend Leatherhead Pre-Prep School, Oakleigh House School and El Limonar Villamartin.
+Ownership and consultation

+Document sponsor (role) Group Director of Education

+Document author (name) Karen Nicholson, ADE

+Consultation - May 2017 Consultation with the following schools: Long Close School, Charterhouse Square School, Quinton House School, El Limonar Murcia, Cumnor Boys' School, Downsend Leatherhead Pre-Prep School, Oakleigh House School and El Limonar Villamartin.
 Education Team representative: John Coleman, ADE.

+Updated - April 2018 James Carroll, ADE

+Review - May 2022 Nicola Lambros DE